ThomasCyril1/MyFirstRepo-/README.md

-# MyFirstRepo-
-“This repository contains my first hands-on Git and GitHub exercises, including file creation, commits, branching, and repository management as part of my SE 102 course.”
+This is my first repository created as part of a GitHub learning task.